gelstudios/gitfiti/README.md

 3. Run the generated `gitfiti.sh` from your home directory (or any non-git tracked dir) and watch it go to work.
 4. Wait...
 Seriously, you'll probably need to wait a day or two for the gitfiti to show in your commit graph.

 ###Removal:
-Fortunately if you regret your gitfiti in the morning, removing it is fairly easy: delete the repo you created for your gitfiti.
+Fortunately if you regret your gitfiti in the morning, removing it is fairly easy: delete the repo you created for your gitfiti (and wait).

 ---
 ####Todo: